awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

-# Tagging Resources in Your Elastic Beanstalk Environment<a name="using-features.tagging"></a>
+# Tagging Resources in Your Elastic Beanstalk Environments<a name="using-features.tagging"></a>

-## Introduction to Environment Tagging<a name="using-features.tagging.intro"></a>

-AWS Elastic Beanstalk provides support for you to specify tags to apply to resources in your environment\.
+You can apply tags to your AWS Elastic Beanstalk environments\.
 Tags are key\-value pairs associated with AWS resources\.
-Tags can help you categorize resources\.
-They are particularly useful if you manage many environments\.

-Here are some ways you can use tagging with Elastic Beanstalk environments:
-+ *Environment stages*—Identify environments in different stages, such as development, beta, and production\.
-+ *Cost allocation*—Identify environments associated with various expense accounts in cost allocation reports\.
-+ *Access control*—Use tags to manage permissions to requests and resources\.
-For details, see [Controlling Access to Elastic Beanstalk Resources Using Tags](AWSHowTo.iam.policies.access-tags.md)\.
+For information about Elastic Beanstalk resource tagging, use cases, tag key and value constraints, and supported resource types, see [Tagging AWS Elastic Beanstalk Application ResourcesTagging Resources](applications-tagging-resources.md)\.

 You can also use tags to manage permissions at the specific resource level within an environment\.
 For more information, see [Tagging Your Amazon EC2 Resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-By default, Elastic Beanstalk applies three tags:
+By default, Elastic Beanstalk applies three tags to your environment:
 + `elasticbeanstalk:environment-name` – The name of the environment\.
 + `elasticbeanstalk:environment-id` – The environment ID\.
 + `Name` – Also the name of the environment\. `Name` is used in the Amazon EC2 dashboard to identify and sort resources\.

 You can't edit these default tags\.

 You can specify tags when you create the Elastic Beanstalk environment\.
-In an existing environment, you can add or remove tags, and you can update the values of existing tags\.
+In an existing environment, you can add or remove tags, and update the values of existing tags\.
 In addition to the default tags, you can add up to 47 additional tags to each environment\.

-**Constraints**
-+ Keys and values can contain letters, numbers, white space, and the following symbols: `_ . : / = + - @`
-+ Keys can contain up to 128 characters\.
-Values can contain up to 256 characters\.
-+ Keys are case sensitive\.
-+ Keys cannot begin with `aws:` or `elasticbeanstalk:`\.

-You can use cost allocation reports to track your usage of AWS resources\.
-The reports include both tagged and untagged resources, but they aggregate costs according to tags\.
-For information about how cost allocation reports use tags, see [Use Cost Allocation Tags for Custom Billing Reports](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation.html) in the *AWS Billing and Cost Management User Guide*\.

-## Adding Tags During Environment Creation<a name="using-features.tagging.create"></a>
+## Adding Tags during Environment Creation<a name="using-features.tagging.create"></a>

 When you use the Elastic Beanstalk console to create an environment, you can specify tag keys and values on the **Tags** page of the [Create New Environment wizard](environments-create-wizard.md), as shown\.